ava-labs/avalanche-docs/docs/overview/getting-started/avalanche-consensus.md

 ![How Avalanche Consensus Works](/img/howavalancheconsensusworks.png)

-Avalanche Consensus guarantees (with high probability based on system parameters) that if any honest validator accepts or rejects a transaction, all honest validators will accept or reject that transaction.
+Avalanche Consensus guarantees that if any honest validator accepts a transaction, then all honest validators will accept that transaction.

 ## Deep Dive Into Avalanche Consensus